 Throughout 2020, two workshops were organised with exporters of used vehicles.
 Moreover, Institutional stakeholders and members of CITA, a partner in this project, met on the control of used vehicles.
 In June 2021, CITA, held a webinar on Safer and Cleaner Used Vehicles for Africa.
 In the same month, the first African used vehicles importers meeting was organised with the participants from 27 African countries, the UN, and regional African bodies.
 In November, an Updated Used Vehicle Report was published.
 Safer and Cleaner Used Vehicles also appeared at a working session in COP 26.
 CITA completed two major reports namely: Used Vehicles Information Sharing Systems with Data Support and Used Vehicles Inspection and Monitoring Framework and Implementation Compliance System.

 The FIA Region I oversaw the production of communications materials and delivered visuals on the project’s ambition.
-Two videos were produced on the importance of regulating trade in used vehicles, and on how we can monitor trade in used vehicles.
-Two factsheets on Road Safety and on the Environment were developed.
+Videos were produced on the importance of regulating trade in used vehicles, and on how we can monitor trade in used vehicles.
+Factsheets and visuals were developed.
 The involvement of FIA to the production on communications deliverables, the dissemination and update of project information and progress to its wide network of member clubs in Europe, Middle East, and Africa will help raise awareness within both circle of importers and exporters in different regions.